hohohahalala/IKDDhw10/README.md

 #IKDDhw10

-Trying D3.js to visualize government's open data and build on Heroku.
+Trying D3.js to visualize government's open data and build on Heroku and github.io.

 ##Data Set
 ```